reggert/reb4j/README.md

 Of course, this comes at the cost of a modest performance penalty at startup as **reb4j** builds strings to pass into the pattern compiler, but the time required for this processing is dwarfed by the time spent by the compiler itself and should not be noticeable.

-**reb4j** currently provides two API's: one in Java and one in Scala.
-They each function in roughly the same way.
-However, the Scala API takes advantage of several language features of Scala to make its use easier and more readable when invoked from Scala code.
-The Scala API depends only upon the standard Scala library.
-The Java API depends upon the [Functional Java](http://functionaljava.org) library in order to achieve some performance optimizations and make use of functional idioms.
+**reb4j** depends upon the [Functional Java](http://functionaljava.org) library in order to achieve some performance optimizations and make use of functional idioms.

 As a quick example, here's one way to use **reb4j** to describe a pattern that validates the format of a dotted decimal IP address (ensuring that each octet is a decimal value between 0 and 255) and extracts the octets.
 First, using the Java API (imports omitted for clarity):